 A 23 percent drop in average selling prices and production delays with the Nook Simple Touch with Glowlight, a version of its black-and-white e-reader, hurt device sales last quarter.
 Sales of digital content, including e-books and applications, rose 46 percent after a gain of 65 percent in the previous quarter, New York-based Barnes & Noble said today in a statement.

 The net loss in quarter ended July 28 narrowed to $41 million, or 78 cents a share, from a loss of $56.6 million, or 99 cents, a year earlier, Barnes & Noble said today.
-Analysts projected a loss of 90 cents a share, the average of estimates (BKS) compiled by Bloomberg.
+Analysts projected a loss of 90 cents a share, the average of estimates (BKS:US) compiled by Bloomberg.

 While revenue from what it considers its growth unit were little changed, so-called same-store sales, a key measure of a retailer’s growth because new stores are excluded, rose 4.6 percent.
 That marked a third straight gain.